-Pictured is the third batch of this soup that I’ve made since cold weather hit, and I’m counting down the minutes until I can heat up a big bowlful for lunch.
+I’m counting down the minutes until I can heat up a big bowlful of this soup for lunch.
 It’s spicy, filling, satisfying, and overflowing with so-called power foods and whole grain goodness.
+The Thai red curry paste might seem like an unlikely pairing for sweet potatoes, kale and farro, but somehow it just works.

-I dare say that my third attempt is just right; I love it so because each main ingredient contributes flavor while retaining its texture.
-The chickpeas don’t turn to mush like lentils would, the sweet potatoes retain their delicate bite, and the kale never wilts like more delicate greens.
+I love this soup because each main ingredient contributes flavor while retaining its texture.
+The farro stays nice and chewy, the chickpeas don’t turn to mush like lentils might, the sweet potatoes retain their delicate bite, and the kale never wilts into nothingness like spinach tends to do.

 Vegan Sweet Potato, Kale and Chickpea Soup